cloud-gov/cg-site/_docs/orgs-spaces/limits.md

 Org Managers are free to configure your org's [quota]({{ site.baseurl }}{% link _docs/pricing/quotas.md %}) capacity among your spaces and applications as you see fit.
 This enables Org Managers to limit usage and corresponding costs.

+### How your memory quota works

+Every application instance or running task uses some amount of your organizaton's memory quota.
+The amount of memory used by your running tasks and applications must not exceed your memory quota.

+**Important caveat:** In order to stage existing or new applications, [CloudFoundry currently requires 1 GB of memory overhead by default](https://github.com/cloudfoundry/capi-release/blob/a172ff232ab6befdc8f9a55b17bd20cc1a3eeb40/jobs/cloud_controller_ng/spec#L913), so the **available memory for your running applications and tasks is actually your organization's memory quota minus 1 GB**.

+### Example

+As an example, if the `gov-agency` org has a memory quota of 4 GB and the following running applications/tasks:

+- 1 application instance using 1 GB in their `staging` space
+- 2 application instances using **1 GB each** in their `prod` space

+Then they are currently using 3 GB out of their 4 GB memory quota.

+With only 1 GB of overhead remaining in the memory quota, developers in this org **could not**:

+- Increase the memory allocation for any of their applications
+- Deploy a new application

+Developers in this org **could**:

+- Launch new [tasks](https://docs.cloudfoundry.org/devguide/using-tasks.html#run-tasks) using up to 1 GB of memory

 ## Updating a quota

 To change your org quota, please have an Org Manager [send a quota change request email](mailto:inquiries@cloud.gov,support@cloud.gov?subject=Quota%20change%20request&body=Please%20update%20the%20quota%20for%20the%20following%20organization%3A%0A%0AOrg%20name%3A%20%0AMemory%3A%20%23GB%0AServices%3A%20%23%20or%20no%20change%0ARoutes%3A%20%23%20or%20no%20change").
 This email link will pre-populate required information.